 - Use a product without phosphates, phosphonates or carboxylates

 - Make eco-products work better in hard water areas by using a water softener

-- Choose a low wash temperature, or select the ‘economy’ cycle
+- Where applicable, use a low wash temperature or select the ‘economy’ cycle

 The mega-wash companies Procter & Gamble and Lever Brothers churn over 84 per cent of the British clothes that are washed every day.
 Their research and development divisions are masters at devising new and impressive-sounding formulations for their products, dazzling people with promises of whiter and whiter whites.
-While performance and value for money are undoubtedly important, most of the things put in the average British wash simply don’t need the highest level of performance.
-As small, environmentconscious companies often point out, most of our clothes just require gentle freshening up – not full-scale decontamination.
+While performance and value for money are undoubtedly important, most of the things put in the average wash simply don’t need the highest level of performance.
+Using a more eco-friendly laundry detergent can go a long way.

 Ingredients to watch